electricimp/vscode/README.md

 #### Important Notes ####

 - If the project working directory is not open in Visual Studio Code, no Extension commands will work.
 Use **File > Open Folder...** to open the directory.
-- The code which is deployed to a Device Group is preprocessed and therefore may contain line control markers.
+- The code which is deployed to a Device Group is pre-processed and therefore may contain line control markers.
 - When you select an existing Device Group, the Extension downloads the code currently deployed to the group, but doesn’t transfer this code to the project file/directory structure.
 - If you are working with collaborators on a project, please share the original Electric Imp Extension project sources/structure via a source control system.